• Skip to primary navigation

 6. Fold in peppermint or vanilla extract, chocolate chips, and food coloring if desired.

-bowl of batter for easy meringue cookies with chocolate chips
+bowl of batter with chocolate chips

 7. Drop by tablespoonfuls onto baking sheet that has been lined with parchment paper.